Sonic the Hedgehog (1991 video game): Compilation releases

 With its sequels for the Genesis, Sonic the Hedgehog has been ported for a wide range of home and handheld consoles and personal computers through compilations.
 The first collection it appeared in was Sonic Compilation (1995) for the Genesis.
-It has since appeared in Sonic Jam (1997) for the Saturn, Sonic Mega Collection (2002) for the GameCube, Sonic Mega Collection Plus (2004) for the PlayStation 2 and Xbox, Sega Genesis Collection for the PlayStation 2 and PSP, Sonic's Ultimate Genesis Collection (2009) for the Xbox 360 and PlayStation 3, Sonic Classic Collection (2010) for the Nintendo DS, Oculus Arcade for the Oculus Rift, and Sega Genesis Classics (2018) for Windows, PlayStation 4, Xbox One and Nintendo Switch.
-The 2013 remaster was included in the 2022 compilation Sonic Origins.
-This remaster saw Amy Rose becoming a playable character in an upgraded version of Origins.
+It has since appeared in Sonic Jam (1997) for the Saturn, Sonic Mega Collection (2002) for the GameCube, Sonic Mega Collection Plus (2004) for the PlayStation 2 and Xbox, Sega Genesis Collection (2006) for the PlayStation 2 and PSP, Sonic's Ultimate Genesis Collection (2009) for the Xbox 360 and PlayStation 3, Sonic Classic Collection (2010) for the Nintendo DS, Oculus Arcade for the Oculus Rift, and Sega Genesis Classics (2018) for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+The 2013 remake was included in the 2022 compilation Sonic Origins.
+This remake saw Amy Rose becoming a playable character in an upgraded version of Origins.

 Downloadable releases

 Sonic the Hedgehog has been available for all three major seventh-generation video game consoles.
 It was part of the Wii Virtual Console at the service's 2006 introduction, and was released for the Xbox Live Arcade and PlayStation Network shortly afterwards.
 The game was released for the iPod Classic, iPod video, and video-capable iPod Nano models in 2007 and for Apple's iOS in April 2009.
 Sonic the Hedgehog became available on GameTap in September 2009.
 In October 2010, it was released on Windows via Steam.
-The game was ported to Android and released in December 2012.
 Additionally, it is an unlockable reward in the console versions of Sonic Generations.
-The 2013 remaster was made available on the Sega Forever service on iOS and Android in June 2017.
+The 2013 remake was made available on the Sega Forever service on iOS and Android in June 2017.
 A port for the Nintendo Switch was released on September 20, 2018 as part of M2's Sega Ages line of rereleases.
 It adds features including the ability to use moves from Sonic 2 and Sonic Mania, a challenge mode, a time attack for the first stage, and features from the 3DS rereleases of the game and its sequel.

 Canceled versions

-U.S. Gold acquired the rights to make a version of Sonic the Hedgehog for the Amiga, ZX Spectrum, Commodore 64, Amstrad CPC and Atari ST personal computers, but these went unreleased.
+U.S. Gold acquired the rights to make a version of Sonic the Hedgehog for the Amiga, ZX Spectrum, Commodore 64, Amstrad CPC, and Atari ST personal computers, but these went unreleased.
 Several screenshots exist, some of which resemble the 8-bit version.
 An enhanced port for the Sega CD was also planned, but was canceled in favor of Sonic CD.